When lifestyle changes aren't enough, you have other options to getting you back on the road to health.

-- Pain in the pelvis area with urination (this is due to inflammation around your bladder, as the colon can sit very close to the bladder on the inside)
+- Pain in the pelvis area with urination (this is due to inflammation around your bladder and its proximity to the colon)

 You should seek medical attention if you have any of these symptoms.
 Diverticulitis can progress into a severe, wide-spread infection if left untreated.

-The doctor will assess your symptoms and do an examination of your abdomen, as well as the rest of your body.
-You will need tests to determine if you have diverticulitis, or if your symptoms are related to other conditions.
+Your doctor will assess your symptoms and do an examination of your abdomen, as well as the rest of your body.
+You will need tests to determine if you have diverticulitis.

-- Blood tests to look for signs of infection or inflammtion, evaluate your kidney and liver functions
+- Blood tests to look for signs of infection, check your kidney and liver functions

 - Urine test to look for infection in the urinary tract

-Complicated diverticulitis is a more severe form of diverticulitis and generally occurs in about 25 percent of cases.
-In most cases, they will require hospitalization and surgery.
+Complicated diverticulitis is more severe and accounts for 25 percent of cases.
+In most cases, you will need hospitalization and surgery.
 Complications associated with diverticulitis can include the following:

-- Abscess — an abscess is a localized collection of pus adjacent to the inflamed colon.
-This is usually caused by a “microperforation” which is a very small hole in the diverticulum which allows bacteria to escape from the colon into the abdomen.
-The body is able to contain the infection to a small area by “walling off” the infection and forming an abscess.
+- Abscess — This is a localized collection of infection next to the inflamed colon.
+This is usually caused by a “microperforation,” or a very small hole in the diverticulum.
+The hole allows bacteria to escape from the colon into the abdomen.
+The body is able to contain the infection to a small area by “walling off” the pus.

-- Obstruction — a blockage of the colon due to the wall of the colon being inflamed and thickened so that the stool is not able to pass through normally.
+- Obstruction — A blockage of the colon is due to inflammation of the colon.
+The colon wall thickens and stool is not able to pass through.

-- Sepsis — overwhelming body-wide infection that can lead to failure of multiple organs.
+- Sepsis — An overwhelming body-wide infection that can lead to failure of many organs.

-- Diverticular bleeding — Diverticular bleeding occurs when a small artery located within the diverticulum breaks through the colon lining into the colon.
+- Diverticular bleeding — When a small artery located within the diverticulum breaks through the colon lining and bleeds into the colon.
 This can happen with diverticulosis and diverticulitis.
 Diverticular bleeding usually causes painless bleeding from the rectum.
 In about 50 percent of cases, the person will see maroon or bright red blood with bowel movements.
-Bleeding with bowel movements is not normal and you should seek medical attention if you notice this.
+Bleeding with bowel movements is not normal and you should immediately seek medical attention.
 Most cases of diverticular bleeding resolve on their own.
-However, some people will need further testing or treatment to stop bleeding, which may include a colonoscopy, angiography (a treatment that blocks off the bleeding artery), or surgery.
+Some people will need further testing or treatment to stop bleeding.
+Testing may include a colonoscopy, angiography (blocking off the bleeding artery) or surgery.

-Treatment of Diverticulitis depends upon how severe your symptoms and disease are.
-People with diverticulosis who do not have symptoms do not require treatment.
+Treatment of diverticulitis depends upon how severe your symptoms and disease are.
+People with diverticulosis who do not have symptoms do not need treatment.

-- Seeds and nuts — Patients with diverticular disease have historically been advised to avoid whole pieces of fiber (such as seeds, corn, and nuts) because of concern that these foods could cause an episode of diverticulitis.
-However, this belief is completely unproven.
-We do not suggest that patients with diverticulosis avoid seeds, corn, or nuts.
+- Seeds and nuts — In the past we advised diverticulitis patients to avoid whole pieces of fiber, like seeds, corn and nuts.
+There was concern that these foods could cause an episode of diverticulitis.
+This belief is completely unproven.
+So we no longer recommend avoiding these high fiber foods.